OVERVIEW

 - In re Foreign Exchange Benchmark Rates Antitrust Litigation – A high-stake lawsuit alleging a global conspiracy by some of the world’s largest financial institutions to fix and manipulate foreign exchange rates.
 Assisted in negotiating and drafting settlements reaching over $2.3 billion in total on behalf of investors.

-- In re Contact Lens Antitrust Litigation – Represent classes of consumers who purchased certain disposable contact lenses.
+- In re Contact Lens Antitrust Litigation - represent classes of consumers who purchased certain disposable contact lenses.
 The classes allege that the four leading contact lens manufacturers conspired among themselves and others to adopt, implement, and enforce resale price maintenance policies, which they called “Unilateral Pricing Policies”, on these contact lenses.

-- In re Air Cargo Antitrust Litigation – Represented freight forwarders and other direct purchasers of air cargo shipping services against a worldwide price-fixing cartel, in which the clients and the class recovered over $1 billion in settlements.
+- In re Air Cargo Antitrust Litigation – Represented freight forwarders and other direct purchasers of air cargo shipping services against a worldwide price-fixing cartel, in which clients and the class recovered over $1 billion in settlements.

-- In re Farm-Raised Salmon and Salmon Products Litigation – Litigation alleging a price-fixing conspiracy between the leading producers of farm-raised Atlantic Salmon.
+- In re Farm-Raised Salmon and Salmon Products Litigation – litigation alleging a price-fixing conspiracy between the leading producers of farm-raised Atlantic Salmon.

 Human Rights